 The Tuesday following that fateful Sunday of adventure found me in the exotically decorated living room of an opulent mansion in our estate.

-I honoured the invitation simply because she was the most generous of my clients, and hers was a power relationship I knew would prove useful in the future.
+I honoured the invitation simply because she was the most generous of my clients; and hers was a power relationship I knew would prove useful in the future.

 So I sat through a grueling hour of some subtle questioning and some not-at-all subtle inquiries into my personal life.
-I cleverly answered them all though, leaving her with a sense of satisfaction that she had enough fodder for the gossip herd.
+I diplomatically answered them all though, leaving her with a sense of satisfaction that she had enough fodder for the gossip herd.

 As I walked back to my apartment, NJ strapped snugly to my chest, I checked my email and saw that my boss had extended her trip by a week, but still insisted that my ‘maternity leave’ was over and I was to report back to the office the following week.

 I sighed as I read the email, wondering again if I was really up to the task of juggling a job and being a Mom.
 Especially seeing as the ‘father’ figure would not prove helpful at all.

 My mind was still deeply processing these thoughts, so I didn’t really notice the Ford SUV parked by my block of flats.

 It was my near collision with an overly excited Odiong that snapped me back to reality.

 “Welcome ma,” Odiong greeted, a wide smile on his face.